akamai/cli-netstorage/README.md

 * Click the Edit button.

 Make note of the following values:
-* The "*Key*" Value - This is displayed in the NetStorage HTTP API tab.
+* The "*Key*" Value -
+** Under "Upload Accounts" select the account
+** Click the "edit" icon in the upper right
+** Under "Access methods" click the Netstorage HTTP CMS API tab ** The key is in the resulting table
 * The "*Id*" in the Upload Account Details content panel.
 * The Storage Group Name (*group*) - This is revealed in the second column of the table in the Upload Directory Association content panel.

 Select the Storage Groups entity.